apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

     -----END RSA PRIVATE KEY-----

   # External LDAP
+  ## Optionally you can add your custom External LDAP Bind Secret to provide credentials for when you want to use your own LDAP
+  ## and not the OpenLdap which is installed by default by the apollo-one-shot.
+  ## This should be used together with the setting `openldap_enabled: false` and also `ldap_configuration`.
+  ## Bellow you can find an example of the bind secret:

+  ## IMPORTANT: based on the following values, new bind secret will be created in the CP4BA namespace for the CP4BA use.

+  ## IMPORTANT: When using External LDAP, for the **principal admin user**,
+  ## when user name attribute and id attribute is different and their value as well,
+  ## it is known to cause issue with setup of FileNet domain.
+  ## Be sure to provide admin user who has the same name as id for now (e.g. same cn as uid for example).
+  ## Alternatively configure the ldap_configuration approprietly to avoid the issue.

-  ## used for the ldap binding in components needing to interact with LDAP
+  ## Used for the ldap binding in components needing to interact with LDAP
   ldapUsername: cn=admin,dc=cp,dc=local
   ldapPassword: anAdminPassword
-  ## used as the main admin for the installed platform, cp4ba.
+  ## Used as the main admin for the installed platform, cp4ba.
   principalAdminUsername: cpadmin
   principalAdminPassword: aCPadminPassword
 ```